bookofproofs/bookofproofs.github.io/_sources/history/18th-century/cunha.md

 * Da Cunha supported these religious reforms by de Pombal and also the later reforms he put in place such as the reform of university education, the beginning of commercial education, the creation of trading companies, and the reorganisation of the army.
 * As part of his university reforms de Pombal appointed da Cunha professor of geometry in 1773.
 * Da Cunha was arrested and imprisoned by the Inquisition.
-* Da Cunha wrote a 21 part encyclopaedia of mathematics Principios Mathemáticos Ⓣ(Mathematical principles) which he began to publish in parts from 1782 (it was published as a complete work in 1790) which contained a rigorous exposition of mathematics, in particular a rigorous exposition of the calculus.
+* Da Cunha wrote a 21 part encyclopaedia of mathematics "Principios Mathemáticos" Ⓣ(Mathematical principles) which he began to publish in parts from 1782 (it was published as a complete work in 1790) which contained a rigorous exposition of mathematics, in particular a rigorous exposition of the calculus.
 * In all areas da Cunha paid unusual attention to methodology as well as rigour.
 * Da Cunha develops a criterion for the convergence of a series which he uses to define the exponential function in a rather modern way, and from these develops the binomial series.
 * In Principios Matemáticos da Cunha also gave a definition of the convergence of a series which is equivalent to Cauchy's convergence criterion.